Laserbeam31/bts-touring-networking-documentation-public/bts_touring_cisco_ap_details.md

 ================================================

-The BTS 3702 APs are set up to be able to access VLANs for sound (Dante Primary), lighting (LX), video control, and internet through a set of different SSID, each mapped to a specific VLAN.
+The BTS 3702 APs are set up to be able to access VLANs for sound (Dante Primary), lighting (LX), video control, and internet through a set of different SSIDs, each mapped to a specific VLAN.

 For the APs to work correctly, they must:
-a) Be connected to a PoE-capable switch or PoE injector;
+1. Be connected to a PoE-capable switch or PoE injector;
-b) Be connected to a trunk port, so that all the necessary VLANs for the SSIDs can be accessed.
+2. Be connected to a trunk port, so that all the necessary VLANs for the SSIDs can be accessed.

+The APs are intended only for use with the touring rack networks, and are not set up for standalone use!

 The APs have capability for 2.4GHz as well as the newer 5GHz WiFi bands.
 In their current configuration, the 5GHz capability is disabled because it can occasionally cause MAC-address-related issues on upstream routers/firewalls due to the fact that client devices tend to have two separate MAC addresses - one for their 2.4GHz radio and one for their 5GHz radio.
-2.4GHz also provides better coverage that 5GHz - which is an important consideration when these APs are ised for touring purposes.
+2.4GHz also provides better coverage than 5GHz - which is an important consideration when these APs are used for touring purposes.

 Credentials:
 ------------